ehrbase/ehrbase/doc/conformance_testing/COMPOSITION_VALIDATION_DATATYPES.md

 ### 4.2.3.
 Test case DV_DURATION range constraint

-Note to compare, the DV_DURATION.magnitude() should be used, which will calculate the seconds in the duration based on the avg. days in year and days in month.
+In order to compare durations, the DV_DURATION.magnitude() should be used, which will calculate the seconds in the duration based on the avg. days in year and days in month.
+If the SUT does calculate the `magnitude()` in a different way, it should be stated in the Conformance Statement Document.

 | value             | range.lower    | range.upper    | expected | violated constraints   |
 |-------------------|----------------|----------------|----------|------------------------|